acutkosky/jaxamp/README.md

     *invars: Sequence[Any],
     **bind_params: Dict[str, Any]
 ) -> (Sequence[Any], Dict[str, Any]):
-    for invar in invars:
-        # if anything is an integer, let's not cast anything.
-        if not eqx.is_inexact_array(invar):
-            return invars, bind_params
     invars = cast_tree(compute_dtype, invars)
     bind_params = cast_tree(compute_dtype, bind_params)
     bind_params = dict(bind_params)